Hayes, Hillingdon: Churches

 Victorian restorers donated a number of windows, and more recent additions include windows to Saints Anselm and Nicholas.
 The Coronation window is in the north aisle above the Triptych painted by the pre-Raphaelite Edward Arthur Fellowes Prynne.
 His brother George Fellowes Prynne carved the Reredos with St Anselm and St George in the niches.
 The embossed roof of the Nave reflects the Tudor period with emblems of the crucifixion and the arms of Henry and Aragon (the lands passed to Henry VIII as a consequence of the English Reformation).
 Cherry Lane Cemetery on Shepiston Lane was founded in the mid-1930s to provide a new burial ground when the churchyard at St Mary's Church had run out of space.

 St Anselm's Church was completed in 1929 to the design of architect Hubert Christian Corlette.
 Noted designer MacDonald Gill was responsible for the panelled ceiling.
 The church's foundation stone was laid on 13 May 1927 by Sir John Eldon Bankes.
 The east window is by James Powell and Sons of Whitefriars, London.
 The church was Grade II listed in November 2019.
 St Anselm's is so-named because William Rufus (1056 – 1100) sent Archbishop (later Saint) Anselm of Canterbury (c.1033 – 1109) to stay in the manor house of St Mary's Church, as it was the nearest of the Archbishop's manors to Windsor, where William Rufus resided.

 The Immaculate Heart of Mary, the Roman Catholic church in Botwell, was built in 1961, replacing the earlier church built in 1912.
-The adjacent school, Botwell House Catholic Primary, was opened in 1931.
+The adjacent school, Botwell House Catholic Primary, opened on 25 August 1931.
 The church's picture of the Immaculate Heart of Mary (which measures 5½m x 3m) was painted by Pietro Annigoni (1910–1988) in Florence, and took nine months to complete.
 The Grade II listed, early nineteenth-century presbytery, "Botwell House", was originally the home of Hayes's principal landowner, John Baptist Shackle.

-Education

-Primary and junior schools in Hayes include: Botwell House, Dr Triplett's, Minet, Pinkwell, William Byrd, Hayes Park, Hewens, Grange Park, Cranford Park Academy, Rosedale and Wood End Park Academy.
-The last two belong to The Park Federation.